 One of the few architects to design fourplexes on singlefamily sized lots in the last few decades is Daniel Solomon, who has worked on three such projects.
-One of ousing c to add praised. quai that roof-c scorned Golde yond. into a 1 typical homes, Zoning changes apartmen unlikely to end "These Bay Area crisis ects, but fl big dent in By J.K.
+One of those is at 247 27th Ave., a ousing c to add praised. quai that roof-c scorned Golde yond. into a 1 typical homes, Zoning changes apartmen unlikely to end "These Bay Area crisis ects, but fl big dent in By J.K.
 Dineen